cysouw/diathesis/text/c12_zuInfinitive.md

 - Das kann dir teuer zu stehen kommen.
 - Sie ist zu glauben gekommen.

-### *bekommen/kriegen + zu‑Infinitiv* Covertly caused experience (*Verborgener Rezipientenkausativ*) {#sec:zuinfinitive-bekommen}
+### *bekommen/kriegen+zu‑Infinitiv* Covertly caused experience (*Verborgener Rezipientenkausativ*) {#sec:zuinfinitive-bekommen}

-Jäger [-@jager2013] presents a detailed examination of the *bekommen/kriegen + zu‑Infinitiv* construction [@next].
+Jäger [-@jager2013] presents a detailed examination of the *bekommen/kriegen+zu‑Infinitiv* construction [@next].
 She concludes that the subject of such sentences is typically an experiencer [@jager2013: 235].
-The centrality of the experiencer role is reminiscent of the *bekommen/kriegen/erhalten + Partizip* dative passive diathesis, in which the recipient is promoted to subject (see [@sec:participles-bekommen-passive]).
+The centrality of the experiencer role is reminiscent of the *bekommen/kriegen/erhalten+Partizip* dative passive diathesis, in which the recipient is promoted to subject (see [@sec:participles-bekommen-passive]).
 However, both structurally and semantically these two constructions are clearly different.

 ::: ex
 Ich habe auch sonst mancherlei zu sehen bekommen, was anderer Augen versagt bleibt.^[cited in Jäger [-@jager2013: 11] from ~~DWDS~~: Janitschek, Maria (1902): Die neue Eva, Leipzig: Seemann, S. 36138]